givasile/effector/docs/docs/tutorials/01_linear_model.md

-# Linear model - Global Feature Effects
+# A very gentle introduction

-Hold on!
-Why to explain a linear model, isn't it explainably by design?
+This tutorial is a very gentle introduction to [feature effect methods](https://christophm.github.io/interpretable-ml-book/global-methods.html) and the `Effector` package.
-Well, there is some debate on that, but, for the sake of this tutorial, let's assume it really is.
+We will explore the different feature effect methods offered by `Effector` and use them to explain a linear model.

-So, this is exactly why se selected it; we want to have an intuition of what "_the ideal feature effect would look like_" while demonstrating the various feature effect methods of the `Effector` package.
+Why a linear model?
+The feature effect of a linear model is trivial to compute, so we can easily understand what an ideal _feature effect_ should look like and then compare it with the output of the various feature effect methods within the `Effector` package.

 ```python